 Bookspeed and the environment: the greenest UK book supplier?

-We love selling books, bringing ideas and delight to everyone in the process, and are proud that they are a product made mainly from a natural material, with an indefinite life for an indefinite number of readers!
-However, we appreciate there is an environmental impact of not only our company’s practices, but of the whole bookselling supply chain.
-This page lets you know what Bookspeed is doing about sustainability.
+We’re proud to sell books, bringing ideas and delight to everyone in the process, and proud too that it’s a product made mainly from a natural material, with an indefinite life for an indefinite number of readers!
+But we do appreciate there is an environmental impact of not only our company’s practices, but of the whole bookselling supply chain.
+Our Green Policy details what we are doing to become more sustainable.

 Bookspeed’s place in the book industry

 Recent years have seen a rapid acceleration in publishers’ efforts to use only FSC certified paper by their printers.
 Below are targets achieved from 2019 and ongoing goals set by some of the largest UK publishing groups; we will review our suppliers’ performance in this area annually.
 Meanwhile, as part of our Supplier Engagement Strategy our buyers continue to raise the issue and advocate for continuous improvement.

 We have achieved our goal to source 100% of our paper from FSC (Forest Stewardship Council) certified sources.
 We also aim to be climate neutral across our entire value chain by 2030.
 Our direct operations are already climate neutral.

 We purchase paper through approved suppliers and printers who are certified by FSC® and PEFC (or both).

 All our paper is 99% FSC certified and 1% PEFC certified.
 All of News Corp (Harper Collins parent company) operates a Reduce, Reuse and Recycle policy, and by 2025, 100% of all News Corp globally purchased publication paper will be sourced from FSC, PEFC, SFI or CSA certified material.

 Find out more information on the FSC scheme